5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 RMD and advanced wire processes are much more productive than TIG and stick welding for several reasons.

 The wire-fed processes offer travel speeds that are three to four times those of TIG or stick welding.
-Wire processes are typically easier for new welders to learn than TIG and stick welding, which can save companies time in training.
-In the PipeWorx 400 welding system and the ArcReach® Smart Feeder, RMD is also fine-tuned for open root pipe and vessel welding, making the process more efficient for producing code-quality welds.
+Wire processes are typically easier for new welders to learn than TIG and stick welding, which saves time in training.
+In the PipeWorx 400 system and the ArcReach® Smart Feeder, RMD is also fine-tuned for open root pipe and vessel welding.
+This makes the process more efficient for producing code-quality welds.

-Pipe fabricator Dixie Mechanical doubled welding productivity — completing twice as many welds in the same amount of time — with a welding process switch.
+Pipe fabricator Dixie Mechanical doubled welding productivity — completing twice as many welds in the same amount of time — with a process switch.
 The company had been welding stainless steel pipe with a TIG root pass and argon back purge followed by flux-cored fill and cap passes.
-They switched to an RMD root pass and were able to eliminate the time-consuming and costly back purge.
+They switched to an RMD root pass and eliminated the time-consuming and costly back purge.

 3. Optimized arc performance